Asian Relations Conference: India

 In 1947, the end of colonial rule in India was in sight.
 The partition of India would occur four and a half months later, and several communal riots broke out in March.

 India fielded the largest delegation with 52 delegates and 6 observers.
 Guests invited by India included Christoph von Fürer-Haimendorf.
 During the opening of the conference, Mahatma Gandhi was visiting villages in an attempt to quell riots and violence.
 Nehru, in his opening speech, noted that Gandhi was "engrossed in the service of the common man in India, and even this Conference could not drag him away from it."
 However, Gandhi was able to attend on 1–2 April after he was urgently summoned for a meeting with Mountbatten in Delhi.
 He addressed the communal riots in his closing speech, calling them "a shameful thing and it is an exhibition which I would like you not to carry to your respective countries but bury here."

-During discussion for "National Movements for Freedom", India faced some criticism regarding the presence of Indian troops in the British colonial subjugation of Burma, Ceylon, Malaya and Indonesia.
+During discussion on "National Movements for Freedom", India faced some criticism regarding the presence of Indian troops in the British colonial subjugation of Burma, Ceylon, Malaya and Indonesia.
 North Vietnam pointed out that French planes were still allowed to refuel in Indian bases.
-Nehru argued that only French hospital planes were allowed to be refueled in India, that his government had begun withdrawing troops from Indonesia and affirmed that "no Asian country should give any direct or indirect assistance to any colonial power in its attempts to keep any Asian country in subjection."
+Nehru argued that only French hospital planes were allowed to be refuelled in India, that his government had begun withdrawing troops from Indonesia and affirmed that "no Asian country should give any direct or indirect assistance to any colonial power in its attempts to keep any Asian country in subjection."
 When confronted about the issue of Indian immigrants and their dual citizenships in Southeast Asia, the Indian delegates showed "indifference" and implied that the immigrants' "right to return" could be revoked.

 One goal of the conference, though denied by Nehru, was to propel India to be the leader of new Asia.
 In the opening speech, Nehru stated that "it is fitting that India should play her part in this new phase of Asian Development...
 She is the natural centre and focal point of the many forces at work in Asia."